jinxuan-owyong/nus-ma1508e/README.md

-# MATLAB Shortcuts for Linear Algebra
+# MATLAB for Linear Algebra

 ## Setup